About the Field of Honor

 The park is located on the corner of Kalmia St and Jefferson Ave in Murrieta

-The Field of Honor is open 24 hours a day beginning at 12pm Saturday November 10th, through Saturday November 17th.
+The Field of Honor is open from 9am to 5pm beginning Saturday November 6th, through Saturday November 13th.